giftsAI/giftsAI/README.md

 ## <b>Contributing</b>

 As part of the open-source community, we'd like to welcome those who'd like to contribute to this product.
-We released WhereAbouts in hopes of helping developers efficiently onboard new codebases.
+We released Gifts AI in hopes of helping developers efficiently onboard new codebases.
 If you found this project useful, feel free to give it a star to help increase the visibility of this product.
-If you found any issues with this product, please report them with the 'Issues' tab or submit a PR.
+If you find any issues with this product, please report them with the 'Issues' tab or submit a PR.

 Thank you!